jimz011/homekit-infused/README.md

 - Add even more buttons to then menu to get all functions in one place ###Currently in Progress
 - And many more, which I can't think of at the moment and trust me it is probably a lot! ###Always in Progress

+## Requested Features (all requested features will appear here, I make no promises, but I will try to add these)
+- p2000 monitor (for Dutch citizens)
+- Fuel prices
+- Newsfeed

 ### Questions?